IsaacScript/isaacscript/docs/rules/no-let-any.md

 # `no-let-any`

-Prevent declaring variables with let that do not have a type.
+Disallows declaring variables with let that do not have a type.

 This is useful because the `noImplicitAny` TypeScript compiler flag does not always catch this pattern.
 If you want to purge all of the `any` from your code base, you need this rule.